Dulan Site

 The Dulan Site (都蘭遺址 (都兰遗址, Dōulán Yízhǐ)) is an archaeological site in Dulan Village, Donghe Township, Taitung County, Taiwan.

 History

 During the Japanese rule of Taiwan, a rectangular stony coffin was excavated in the area.
 Following the investigation by Academia Sinica, it led to the discovery of a giant stone piles.
 The site and objects date back to 3,000 years ago.
 It is now considered a cultural heritage and third grade historical site.

 Features

-The area is divided into two areas, which are stony coffin area and stony wall area.
+The area is divided into two areas, which are the stony coffin area and the stony wall area.
 Footpaths and explanatory signs are available within the vicinity.